laamella-gad/sout/README.md

 # Design decisions

 - make it do only what it needs to do.
-Therefore, no template loading infrastructure, no library of formatters, no caching mechanics, etc. Only the bare minimum is `public`.
+Therefore, no template loading infrastructure, no library of formatters, no caching mechanics, etc. All of these can be built, but it would make the library opinionated, and a template library will probably need to work in an environment with a different opinion.
+- Only the bare minimum API is `public` to improve discoverability.
 - make everything straightforward.
 No builders, no hidden static factory methods, no accidentally public methods, etc.
-  If there is something in the JDK that is good enough, don't reinvent it.
+- If there is something in the JDK that is good enough, don't reinvent it.
-- avoid complexity in the template language - special formatting is done in code (that makes it more of a viewmodel-view library?)
+- avoid complexity in the template language - special formatting is done in code.
+We have great tooling for code!
 - open for extension.
 Rendering can be completely customized at various points.
+New functionality can be added in several ways.
-- strict by default: a template can't be created from an invalid template text, nulls will abort template rendering, etc.
+- strict by default: a template can't be created from an invalid template text, nulls will abort template rendering, etc. Don't accidentally render `Good afternoon insert name here`, `You have clicked this button NaN times` or `Yours, null`.